tuanpmt/esp32-mqtt/README.md

 ## Todo list

 - [x] Create MQTT task server all protocol defined - Support subscribing, publishing, authentication, will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client).
-- [ ] Support mbedtls for SSL connection
+- [x] Support openssl for SSL connection
 - [ ] Write document

 ## Progress: